-Having said that, humans are basically walking talking bundles of habits, and it can be all too easy to fall back on a lifetime of routine when we’re rushing to work, dropping the kids off at school or daycare (or feeling a bit cranky if you’re anything like me in the morning).
+Having said that, humans are basically walking talking bundles of habits, and it can be all too easy to fall back on a lifetime of routine when we’re rushing to work, dropping the kids off at school, or feeling a bit cranky if you’re anything like me in the morning.

 Planning and forethought are key at first, but it soon becomes second-nature.